JVAdams/GLAUG2014/README.md

  * `SimulateFish.r`
  * `SampleFish.r`

-1. Add a folder to the same directory where `Inputs.xls` for storing the output files
+1. Add a folder to the same directory as `Inputs.xls` for storing the output files

 1. Edit the three worksheets in the Excel workbook, `Inputs.xls`.
  * `SimLake` - edit the inputs for the shape of the artificial lake you wish to create